irsbugs/irsbugs.github.io/index.md

 .. type: text
 .. hidetitle: true
 <!---
-Draft completed: 2022-
+Draft completed: 2022-Aug-29 Ian Stewart

 -->

-**This website is under development**

 # Waikato Linux Users Group (WLUG)

 Welcome to the **Waikato Linux Users Group (WLUG)**.
 We are based in Hamilton, New Zealand and initially provided for our Waikato region.
+All our work and presentations are done by volunteers.

 Although our group originally focused on the Linux operating system, our focus has broadened to encompass all [Open Source Software](https://en.wikipedia.org/wiki/Open-source_software).